-- (1) The biosecurity risks associated with the biological products described in Schedule 4 have been assessed by MPI and concluded to be managed effectively by the requirements of this IHS. - (2) If a biological product falls within Schedule 4 of the IHS and no import permit is required under that Schedule, it is recommended that the accompanying documentation includes the declaration "Goods are included in section/subsection [insert relevant section/subsection here] category under Schedule 4 of the IHS: Biological Products." - (3) If the commodity being imported is eligible for import under another IHS, it must be imported under that IHS. - (4) Importers of test kits that test for a notifiable organism or a reportable organism should be aware there is a legal requirement to report a positive result immediately to MPI on 0800 80 99 66. - A positive test result for a notifiable organisms may be a false positive and is considered only 'suspicious' until confirmed at the MPI Investigation and Diagnostic Centre (IDC) Animal Health Laboratory (AHL).
+- (1) MPI has assessed the biosecurity risks associated with the biological products described in Schedule 4 and concluded that they are managed effectively by the requirements of this IHS. - (2) If a biological product falls within Schedule 4 of the IHS and no import permit is required under that Schedule, it is recommended that the accompanying documentation includes the declaration "Goods are included in section/subsection [insert relevant section/subsection here] category under Schedule 4 of the IHS: Biological Products." - (3) If the commodity being imported is eligible for import under another IHS, it must be imported under that IHS. - (4) Importers of test kits that test for a notifiable organism or a reportable organism should be aware there is a legal requirement to report a positive result immediately to MPI on 0800 80 99 66.

-- b) When supplying test kits for exotic diseases to a third party, this party must be informed of the conditions listed above. - (5) The use of a kit to create a genetically modified microorganism (GMO) requires HSNO Act approval.
+- a) A positive test result for a notifiable organism may be a false positive and is considered only 'suspicious' until confirmed at the MPI Animal Health Laboratory (AHL). - b) When supplying test kits for exotic diseases to a third party, this party must be informed of the conditions listed above. - (5) The use of a kit to create a genetically modified microorganism (GMO) requires HSNO Act approval.
 Under the HSNO Act, anyone wanting to import or create a GMO must have approval from the EPA and strict criteria must be met regarding the organisms' management and containment.